lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 ## Think essential vs. non-essential instead

 What does it mean for a programmer to have found the essence of a problem?
-It means that they can then create one solution, and reuse it in all – this is
+It means that they can then create one solution, and reuse it for all – this is
-key: not some, not many, but *all* – of the specializations of the problem. e.g. the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all of the possible instances of SuccessorProblem.
+key: not some, not many, but *all* – the specializations of the problem. e.g. the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all of the possible instances of SuccessorProblem.